profile

 It transformed me into this timid, shy, and introverted person who I hated the most.

-Eventually it became my identity and played a major part in causing immense social and speaking anxieties.
+Eventually it became my identity and played a major part in causing immense social and speaking anxieties until 2022.

 While these memories are rushing back, it's time to drop my son off to his school.